muratk5n/thirdwave/en/README.md

 ---

 That song sounded like an ABBA version of *We Are The World*.
-Retire bitches
+Retire bitches.
+Or stay retired.

 ---